 Soft tissue surgery includes any surgery that is not performed on bones, cartilage, or joints.
 These include cardiothoracic, gastrointestinal, respiratory, and urogenital procedures.
 Emergency surgeries performed in relation to trauma are often soft tissue surgeries as well.

 Surgical oncology is the treatment or removal of cancerous tissues.
-The goal of surgical oncology is usually to remove a mass or tumor to stop the spread of cancer and to achieve definitive histopathological diagnosis.
-This is a specialized surgery that is often a part of a comprehensive treatment plan.
+The goal of surgical oncology is usually to remove a mass or tumor to stop the spread of cancer and to achieve a definitive histopathological diagnosis.
+This is a specialized surgery that is often part of a comprehensive treatment plan.

 Orthopedic surgery treats joint conditions of the elbow, hip, and knees.
 Our owner, Dr. Wesley Taylor, is one of the few veterinarians in the McKinney, and Dallas / Fort Worth, Texas area with the advanced training and experience to successfully perform ACL repair surgeries, including TPLO surgery and extracapsular repair.
 The following types of orthopedic procedures and techniques, including ACL surgeries for dogs, are performed here at Highlands-Eldorado Veterinary Hospital (in some cases, there are preferred procedures that Dr. Taylor will discuss with you).